ewinsutriandi/data-quran/README.md

 There are [152](translation) translations which taken from several sources, mainly [Tanzil][tanzil-trans-download] and [QuranEnc][quranenc].
-Besides those two sources, there is also translation that taken from [Quran Complex][quran-complex] which used for one of the Indonesian translation.
+Besides those two sources, there is also translation that taken from [King Fahd Quran Complex][quran-complex] which used for one of the Indonesian translation.

 For the ones that taken from Tanzil, there are zero modification from the original sources except changing format from CSV into JSON.
 For the ones that taken from QuranEnc, there some modifications to make sure all